Nextiva / Blog / VoIP

 It pays to get it right.
 If you’re entrusting your first line of support to a virtual agent, you need 100% trust that it’s doing as good (or better) a job as a human agent.

 Failure to maintain an IVA can lead to misunderstanding of customer inquiries and, ultimately, customer dissatisfaction.
-If you don’t schedule regular reviews or track for red flags (keywords, expletives, sentiment, etc.), you run the risk of providing bad information to customers.
+Additionally, inadequate maintenance can expose your system to security breaches.
+If you don’t schedule regular reviews or track for red flags (keywords, expletives, sentiment, etc.), you run the risk of providing faulty information to customers.

 Differences between IVR and IVA